Selous Game Reserve

 Neal, my computer nerd colleague, was the third member of the trio.
 So Neal confesses to be a bit anal when it come to some things.
 When I saw that he had three alarm clocks in his posession I figured it out.
 He met me at the front door with three bulging bags, his safari hat on, and was toying with his GPS.
 He made a bold confession that he wasn't bringing his laptop.
 I looked at my tiny backpack and Nalgene bottle and I all of the sudden felt inadequate - like I probably should have thought through this packing thing a bit better.
 Anyway, Kenneth was waiting so off we went.

 We had our lunch overlooking the river, the hippos, and crocodiles with very cool-looking Colobus monkeys dropping sticks on our heads (I think they were doing it on purpose).
 We then settled into our framed tent which had full bathroom facilities though no hot water.
-As Neal laid out his alarm clocks, I prepared my stuff for the boat safari which started at 4pm sharp.
-Everything we did with the guides was either exactly on time or even in advance of scheduled time.
+As Neal laid out his alarm clocks, I prepared my stuff for the boat safari which started at or even in advance of scheduled time.
 It's odd because meetings in Dar never happen on time and people are usually late.
 This trip was extremely organized and timely.
 And it was all run by Tanzanians.
 Good thing we had Neal's clocks.

 During the night hippos and elephants roam the camp.
 The hippos sleep in the shallow water by day and by night they cruise inland munching on a similar diet to that of the elephants.
 They get their fill before sunrise and are back in the water pretending they were there the whole time.
 It's a bit disconcerting to have their fat bodies meandering around the tents.
 They're not really dangerous or anything, it's just the sounds.
 Having said that, I read that hippos are responsible for more human deaths than any other animal in Africa.
 There's something behind those beady little eyes sticking out of the water.
 There was also a hyiena that was excited about something, probably involving food.
 Sounded like a hysterical laugh/scream thing.
 I didn't sleep much that first night.